Finding Lost Wells

 - Well Disclosure Certificates - at MDH Well Management Section (filed since November 1990).
 A Well Disclosure Certificate might have already been filed for the property.

-- Well and Boring Records and Well and Boring Sealing Records - at the MDH Well Management Section.
+- Well and Boring Construction Records and Well and Boring Sealing Records - at the MDH Well Management Section.

 - City, Township, or County Officials - may have records of wells on a property, such as through building, water connection, or sewer permits.